Gur Sidhu: Controversy

-Trump" Song Controversy
+"Trump" Song Controversy

-The 2024 Punjabi single "Trump," a collaboration between Gur Sidhu and Cheema Y, became the subject of significant public and media controversy due to its lyrical content surrounding illegal immigration to the United States.

-Released in August 2024, the song quickly gained widespread attention and was criticized for promoting and glorifying the "Dunki route"—a term used for dangerous, often illegal, border crossings, particularly across the US-Mexico border.
-The track was widely used on social media as an "anthem of defiance" in videos documenting migrants successfully entering the U.S. illegally.

 The core of the controversy focused on the song's key lyrical boast: "Jattan de puttan nu rok sake na Trump" (English: can't stop the sons of Jats).
 This line, along with others such as, "We didn't seek visas from embassies, we crossed over from where it is impossible to cross over," was widely quoted by news outlets and criticized for presenting a false, glamorous narrative of illegal migration while failing to highlight the reality of the risks and exploitation involved.
 Punjabi news channels addressed the issue, cautioning audiences against taking such songs seriously.